Gulliver football player running during a game.

 Personal touch

-• Student-athletes/families will have clarity about program expectations and protocols.
+• Provide clarity and communication of athletic program expectations and protocols.

 Potential